semaphoreci/docs/private-docker-registry_5d9ae52a04286364bc900d8c.md

 Once the feature is in the general additional charges will apply based on the usage. *

-Semaphore provides private Docker Registry for a project to help you speed up its workflows and reduce costs.
+Semaphore provides private a Docker Registry for a project to help you speed up its workflows and reduce costs.
 You should typically use it to cache Docker images.

-Registry size is fixed to 15GB.
+The registry size is fixed to 15GB.

 ### Usage

 The following environment variables are available in each job environment:

-- `SEMAPHORE\_REGISTRY\_USERNAME` - Semaphore private Docker Registry username
+- `SEMAPHORE_REGISTRY_USERNAME` - Semaphore private Docker Registry username
-- `SEMAPHORE\_REGISTRY\_PASSWORD` - Semaphore private Docker Registry password
+- `SEMAPHORE_REGISTRY_PASSWORD` - Semaphore private Docker Registry password
-- `SEMAPHORE\_REGISTRY\_URL` - Semaphore private Docker Registry url
+- `SEMAPHORE_REGISTRY_URL` - Semaphore private Docker Registry url

 To log in to private Docker Registry add the following command to the job